nikolaikanev/markdown-cv/index.md

 `november 2020 - until now `
 __[GlassDollar](https://glassdollar.com/){:target="_blank" rel="noopener"}__

-In GlassDollar I worked with Google sheets, Slack and Javascript.
-Here i learned how to solve problems via codimg.
-Learn to work with massive data base.
+In GlassDollar, I work with Google sheets and Javascript.
+I am working with spreadsheets.
+Generaly the work is onhand but via JS I automate the process.

 ## Courses